 I had never eaten jackfruit until our neighbor Tom brought over a barbecue jackfruit sandwich.
 I took a bite and actually thought it was pork.
 Looks like pulled pork.
 Right then I knew I had to try this and share the results.

 Finding canned jackfruit might be tough.
 You want it to be packed in water or brine.
 Some is packed in a syrup.
 Asian markets are where you will find it.
 I stopped at an International market and they had it packed in syrup, not in brine or water.
 Then, right down the street, (Main St., Dunedin,FL), there’s another small Asian market.
 They had lots of cans of brined jackfruit.
 They had Chaokoh Young Green Jackfruit, 20 ounces for $1.99.
-If you can’t find it in your area, you can get in from Amazon here.
+Trader Joe’s and Whole Foods would probably have it too.

 Rinse the pieces of fruit with water and pat dry with paper towels.
 Throw some barbecue dry rub on and then start cooking it in an oiled skillet.
 After a couple minutes, add your favorite barbecue sauce and a little water and cook, covered with a lid, for another 20 minutes, adding more water if it starts to dry out.
 Easy as that.